dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 the PHP South West PHP code meetup, although the live demo included the **tests**.

-You can see the whole thing [here](https://github.com/dantleech/onehourexpr/tree/phpsw).
+You can see the whole thing [here](https://github.com/dantleech/onehourexpr/tree/phpsw) and even clone it and run `bin/scalc2000` to solve maths.

 ---